RemyPorter/ImprovComplex/README.md

 This program creates a passive-aggressive computer that guides an improv show.
 It is meant to be used with an operator.

-You launch the program with: `python3 show.py`
+You launch the program with: `python3 -m improv`

 This will recite an intro, and then provide you with a `> ` prompt.
 At the prompt, you may type any sentence, and when you hit enter, the computer will say that.